 Solahart solar collectors have passed the AS/NZS 2712 requirements for resistance to hailstone damage, so it is not normally necessary to fit a guard to a collector.
-Stone Guards are available to provide a level of protection to the collectors against vandalism or accidental damage.
-Refer to your local Solahart Dealer for details.

 WATER SUPPLIES

 This water heater must be installed in accordance with this advice to be covered by the Solahart warranty.